-From product designing to product finishing every step in product life cycle is important.
-Nothing can be possible without continuous flow of data.
-The good plan and successful completion of product design involves all process to be done good
+From product designing to product finishing every step in the product life cycle is important.
+Nothing can be possible without the continuous flow of data.
+The good plan and successful completion of product design involve all process to be done well.

 4.2.Completing synchronized design

-When we think of making product from its design to final product and bringing it in market seems easy but actually it is not as it feels.
-Whole processes involves in production can slow down the process.
-So, if you want to beat your competitors then you have to bring all the disciplines parallel to get successful and meet demands of impatient customers.
+When we think of making a product from its design to the final product and bringing it in the market it seems easy but actually it is not as it feels.
+Whole processes involve in production can slow down the process.
+So, if you want to beat your competitors then you have to bring all the disciplines parallel to get successful and meet the demands of impatient customers.

-Same like connecting data and processes, connecting right people for right process is also very important in low volume production.
-Getting diverse teams in process give rise to new ideas, perspectives and innovation and ultimately increasing profitability.
+Same like connecting data and processes, connecting the right people for the right process is also very important in low volume production.
+Getting diverse teams in the process gives rise to new ideas, perspectives, and innovation and ultimately increasing profitability.